Tuvalu–United States relations

 Tuvalu – United States relations are bilateral relations between Tuvalu and the United States.

+The United States does not have a dedicated ambassador to Tuvalu.
+Instead, the U.S. ambassador to Fiji is also accredited to Tuvalu, handling diplomatic relations from Suva, Fiji.

+Tuvalu maintains a diplomatic presence in the United States through its Permanent Mission to the United Nations, in New York City; it is headed by Tapugao Falefou, Tuvalu's Permanent Representative to the United Nations.
+Tuvalu's Permanent Representative to the United Nations also acts as Tuvalu's ambassador to the United States.

 History

 There was limited interaction between U.S. citizens and the Tuvaluan people in the 19th century.
 American whaling ships were active in the waters of the Tuvaluan archipelago.
 In 1821 Captain George Barrett, of the Nantucket whaler Independence II, visited Niulakita, which he named Rocky (Group).
 This name was never much used, but Independence Island, after Barrett's ship, was one of the several names which came into general use for Niulakita during the 19th century.

 The United States Exploring Expedition under Lieutenant Charles Wilkes visited Funafuti, Nukufetau and Vaitupu in 1841.
 During the visit of the expedition to Tuvalu Alfred Thomas Agate, engraver and illustrator, recorded the dress and tattoo patterns of men of Nukufetau.

 On 15 April 1889 Niulakita was sold for $1,000 to Mr H. J. Moors, an American citizen living in Apia, Samoa.
 Niulakita and other islands of the Tuvaluan archipelago were claimed by the United States under the Guano Islands Act (1856), which was passed by the U.S. Congress to enable citizens of the U.S. to take possession of islands containing guano deposits.
 In the 1840s guano was a source of saltpeter for gunpowder as well as an agricultural fertilizer.
 The legislation was enacted to assist in securing supplies of guano.

 On 4 August 1892 Captain Davis of HMS Royalist visited Niulakita but did not land on the island, he recorded in the ship's journal: “Several natives appeared on the beach, and hoisted up an American ensign.”